gitabaz/Erdos_project/writeups/modeling_proposal.md

 ### Latent Semantic Analysis

-Using the word frequency weights, we'll perform a truncated SVD (with the number of singular vectors as a hyperparameter) of the document-term matrix $A = USV^T$, and use the columns of $$V$$ to discover the topics.
+Using the word frequency weights, we'll perform a truncated SVD (with the number of singular vectors as a hyperparameter) of the document-term matrix $A = USV^T$, and use the columns of $V$ to discover the topics.

 ### Latent Dirichlet Allocation